 Scholars, practitioners and stakeholders will gather at a fully accredited conference to address hundreds of topics on six themes spanning multiple design disciplines.
 All sessions are designed to intersect, encouraging the sharing of knowledge between disciplines.
 Leading minds from around the globe will come together to discuss, explore, share and create a vision of the future shaped by design.

-Fifty international organizations, represented by their high-level leaders, will develop a joint declaration of intent and an implementation framework that will reflect the aspirations of the international design community.
-This framework will focus on the use of design as an economic driver and as a mechanism to exert positive political, social and environmental change through a multidisciplinary approach.
+Fifty international organizations will develop a joint declaration of intent and an implementation framework for the use of design as an economic driver and as a mechanism to exert positive political, social and environmental change.
+The Summit portion will be co-chaired by David Heurtel, Québec’s Minister of Sustainable Development, Environment and the Fight against Climate Change, and Glen R. Murray, Ontario’s Minister of the Environment and Climate Change.

 More than 30 sites throughout the City of Montréal will feature public exhibitions, interactive events, workshops, tours and a special children’s program.
 The Festival will celebrate design while fostering dialogue between the design professions and the general public.
 Citizens will gain insight into what designers of all stripes do, and discover how design can solve problems and effect positive change in people’s daily lives.